The War of the Test Frameworks: XCTest vs Espresso vs Appium

 • XCUITest is a great “anti-flake” option when testing on emulators and/or running unit tests, but this benefit does start to dwindle when testing on real devices.

-• XCTest / XCUITest is pure iOS and cannot help the team that needs to test both iOS and Android devices.
+• XCTest / XCUITest is only for iOS and cannot help the team that needs to test on both iOS and Android devices.

 Espresso